-- First time students who haveAll new students are required to completed orientation, assessment, and developed student education plans. in order to be eligible for an enrollment priority.
+- First time students who have completed orientation, assessment, and developed student education plans.
 Students who fail to complete these requirements in a timely manner may result in the loss of their enrollment priority status. - Continuing students, who has not lost registration priority, as defined in these policies and procedures.